 About Behavioural Support Strategies

-Behavioural Support Strategies (BSS) is a Voluntary Organisation.
-It was created as an independent Scottish entity offering training and support to develop and implement the BSS programme of dealing with challenging behaviour in Scotland.
+Behavioural Support Strategies (BSS) is managed and coordinated by VSA.
+It offers training and support to develop and implement the BSS programme of dealing with challenging behaviour in Scotland.

 The need to establish BSS was driven by changes in European and Scottish legislation, e.g. Human Rights Act 1998 and Regulation of Care (Scotland) Act 2001 which required organisations to have recognised systems of accountability in place to ensure quality of provision for people who use services.
 The BSS approach is an established and recognised method of achieving this for people who, on occasions, may challenge services.